 Pricing At Craft Fairs

 The pricing of your products should be determined by the demographics and the type of event.
 For example, you have a good chance of selling giclee prints at a higher price at a fine art exhibition rather than a church craft fair.
-People attend fine art exhibitions hoping to find new art to display in their home, while most people go to smaller craft fairs looking for a good buy on handmade crafts.
+People attend fine art exhibitions hoping to find new art to display in their homes, while most go to smaller craft fairs looking for a good buy on handmade crafts.

 It is also essential to keep your prices similar to your own website.
 You can always lower the costs at a craft fair by holding a special sale, but it is bad practice to charge more at a showing than at your online art gallery.
-The objective is to grow your fan base at local events so they will continue to purchase your original paintings and art prints both online and offline.
+The objective is to grow your fan base at local events so they will continue to purchase your original paintings and art prints online and offline.

 For more information about pricing art visit, How To Price Art – Ultimate Guide.